-From gorilla tracking in Uganda to the wildebeest migration in Kenya-Tanzania to Mozambique’s palm-tree dotted coastline, Africa’s incredible biodiversity puts it on the top of the world’s iconic safari destination list.
+From gorilla tracking in Uganda and the wildebeest migration in Kenya and Tanzania to Mozambique’s palm-tree dotted coastline, Namibia’s stark desert landscape and Botswana’s remarkable Okavango Delta, Africa’s incredible biodiversity puts it on the top of the world’s iconic safari destination list.
 With more than 200 national parks and game reserves, Africa is a wildlife paradise, known for its abundant animals and birds, including the renowned ‘big five’.

 To give you an idea of what to expect when on safaris, we have summarised how a typical day on an African safari might play out.